 What Should Be Done Before The Call?

-Look up the legal description for the property and mark the excavation site in White Wooden, white stakes or white paint should be used to outline the proposed excavation area.
+Look up the legal description for the property and mark the excavation site in, white stakes or white paint to outline the proposed excavation area.
 If there are no white markings indicating the proposed work site, the utility operators may mark the entire lot.

 What Happens After The Call?